Skip to main content

 print(f"Failed: {batch_info.counts.failed}")

-# 5. List all tasks to see results
+# 5. Get all results with full output

 print(f" - {task.task_id or task.deepresearch_id}")